Quantification of Nonclassicality: Operational quantification

-which quantifies the negativity of the lhs of the condition~\eqref{eq:noncl-cond}.
-Based on this definition, a quantum state exhibits perfect nonclassicality, that is $R=1$, if the (negative) value of $\langle : \hat{f}^\dagger \hat{f} : \rangle$ approaches the lower bound according to the relation~\eqref{eq:min}.
-Hence, the so-defined perfect nonclassicality is attained for In addition, we define that $R\equiv 0$ for $\langle : \hat{f}^\dagger \hat{f} : \rangle \ge 0$.
+This ratio quantifies the negativity of the lhs of the Condition~\eqref{eq:noncl-cond} relative to the lower bound set by the Condition~(\ref{eq:min}).
+Based on this definition, a quantum state exhibits perfect nonclassicality, that is $R=1$, if the (negative) value of $\langle : \hat{f}^\dagger \hat{f} : \rangle$ approaches the corresponding lower bound.
+Hence, perfect nonclassicality as defined on this basis is attained for